 These iterations also need review that is based on user experience.
-Basically, in which we take reviews from working for staff about this process and evaluate risk and issues that are needed to resolve.
+Basically, in which we take reviews from working for staff about this process and evaluate risks and issues that are needed to resolve.

-7th and the last phase of this agile product production plan based on recycling the process if everything in this plan is working accordingly.
+7th and last phase of this agile product production plan based on recycling the process if everything in this plan is working accordingly.